Fantom-Factory/afIoc/readme.md

 Frameworks such as [BedSheet](http://www.fantomfactory.org/pods/afBedSheet) and [Reflux](http://www.fantomfactory.org/pods/afReflux) are IoC containers.
 That is, they create and look after a `Registry` instance, using it to create classes and provide access to services.

 Sometimes you don't have access to an IoC container and have to create the `Registry` instance yourself.
 (Running unit tests is a good example.)
-In these cases you will need to use the [RegistryBuilder](http://repo.status302.com/doc/afIoc/RegistryBuilder.html), passing in the module that defines your services:
+In these cases you will need to use the [RegistryBuilder](http://repo.status302.com/doc/afIoc/RegistryBuilder.html), passing in the module(s) that define your services:

     registry := RegistryBuilder().addModule(AppModule#).build().startup()
     ...